 The NYIT community is expected to use an email vendor for all email blasts (aka bulk email) including evites to non-NYIT audiences for these reasons:

-When sent internally by C&M, bulk emailing to non-NYIT audiences is a manual process that is prone to error.
+When sent internally by SCEA, bulk emailing to non-NYIT audiences is a manual process that is prone to error.
 Providing this service internally has also caused NYIT servers to be labeled as spammers.
-This is naturally unacceptable, and has led to institution-wide service problems that have had to be addressed by NYIT ITI.
+This is naturally unacceptable, and has led to institution-wide service problems that have had to be addressed by NYIT IT.